rpm-software-management/dnf/doc/command_ref.rst

   ``--setopt=reposdir=<reposdir>`` for *reposdir*) then this path is always relative to the host with no exceptions.

+- *vars* are taken from the host system or installroot according to :ref:`reposdir <reposdir-label>` .
+When *reposdir* path is specified within a command line argument, vars are taken from the installroot.
+When :ref:`varsdir <varsdir_options-label>` paths are specified within a command line argument (``--setopt=varsdir=<reposdir>``) then those path are always relative to the host with no exceptions.

 - The *pluginpath* and *pluginconfpath* are relative to the host.

  Note: You may also want to use the command-line option